Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ## General Description

-The GO device and the Input-Output Expander (IOX) are connected in a dedicated CAN network.
-All communication is between the GO device and the IOX.
-IOXs do not talk to each other.
-Communications can be of the form: GO device to all IOXs, GO device to individual IOX, or individual IOX to GO device.
-Readers are recommended to find examples from [CAN IOX Sample Communication Session](https://docs.google.com/document/d/1BExcPst5bNzv-IZGX6ZbPeHK5MO1s2AI0rqzEhHbNZ4/edit?usp=sharing) as they read through the rest of this page.
+The GO device and Input-Output Expanders (IOX) are connected in a dedicated CAN network.
+All communication is between the GO device and any connected IOXs - in particular, IOXs do not communicate with other IOXs.
+The following communication scenarios exist: GO device to all connected IOXs; GO device to an individual IOX; and an individual IOX to GO device.
+Readers are encouraged to look at examples from [CAN IOX Sample Communication Session](https://docs.google.com/document/d/1BExcPst5bNzv-IZGX6ZbPeHK5MO1s2AI0rqzEhHbNZ4/edit?usp=sharing) as they read through the rest of this page.

 ### Identification
 This document describes the <span style="color:red">IOX Expander Protocol version 1.2</span>.

-All messages are supported since IOX Expander Protocol version 1.0 unless stated otherwise.
+All messages since IOX Expander Protocol version 1.0 are supported, unless stated otherwise.

 ### Interoperability

-Third party IOX Add-ons rely on the messages and protocol defined in this document in order to properly communicate with Geotab firmware.
+Third-party IOX Add-ons rely on the messages and protocols defined in this document to properly communicate with Geotab firmware.
 Geotab will endeavor to maintain support for the currently-documented messages and protocol.
-However, from time to time Geotab may make changes to such messages and protocol which could potentially impact third party IOX Add-on implementations.
-If Geotab makes any such changes, Geotab will use commercially reasonable efforts to provide partners with as much notice of the impending firmware changes as is practicable in the circumstances.
+However, from time to time, Geotab may make changes to such messages and protocols which can potentially impact third-party IOX Add-on implementations.
+If Geotab makes any such changes, Geotab will use commercially reasonable efforts to provide partners with as much notice of the impending firmware changes as is practical given the circumstances.
 Geotab accepts no responsibility or liability for third party IOX Add-ons which fail to function properly, or at all, and any and all damages which arise, directly or indirectly, from such failures.

 Geotab recommends that all partners who develop their own IOX Add-ons ensure they have the ability to remotely update their firmware.
 This can be accomplished by sending an update to the IOX Add-on using the
 [MIME passthrough messages]({{site.baseurl}}/hardware/developing-an-iox/mime-protocol/).

 ### Serial Number
-Each custom IOX is assigned a 4 byte Serial Number by the integrators, similar to each car having its own VIN.
-The 2 Most Significant Bytes of the Serial Number shall also be reported in bytes 3 and 4 of the Poll Response (0x02).
-The 2 Least Significant Bytes are used for differentiating each IOX which exists on the same CAN bus (attached to the same GO device) when the GO device is sending messages targeted for a specific IOX.
-In other words, the 2 LSB serve as the Address ID, and is included in bits 15 - 0 of the Arbitration ID.
+Each custom IOX is assigned a 4-byte Serial Number by the integrators, similar to each car having its own VIN.
+The 2 Most Significant Bytes of the Serial Number are reported in bytes 3 and 4 of the Poll Response (0x02).
+The 2 Least Significant Bytes are used to differentiate each IOX connected to the same CAN bus (attached to the same GO device) when the GO device is sending messages targeted for a specific IOX.
+In other words, the 2 LSB serve as the Address ID, and are included in bits 15 - 0 of the Arbitration ID.

 Integrators are free to leverage any mechanism for the Serial Number assignment to each individual IOX, but Geotab recommends following the process outlined below:
 1. Generate a random 4 byte value.